bilychk/OOP_python/electronics_shop/readme.md

 python3 main.py
 ```

-Then follow the on-screen menu to manage the warehouse.
+Then follow the on-screen menu with multiple choices to manage the warehouse.